Pre-Admission Orientation Program

 Schedule your orientation meeting:

 When you schedule your surgery, you will need to schedule your orientation meeting.
-Meetings are held on Tuesday or Thursday mornings and should be two weeks prior to your date of surgery and after you have seen your primary care physician. ** Please call 410-740-7780 to schedule this appointment.** We encourage you to bring a family member or friend who will serve as your “coach” to the orientation meeting.
+Meetings are held on Tuesday, Wednesday or Thursday afternoons and should be two weeks prior to your date of surgery and after you have seen your primary care physician. ** Please call 410-740-7780 to schedule this appointment.** We encourage you to bring a family member or friend who will serve as your “coach” to the orientation meeting.

 Three-four weeks prior to surgery: